-Funding: Since the end of the EPSRC UK funding in 2017, the UK/US leadership committee continues to meet on a roughly monthly basis in video calls, and this continues even with the COVID-19 pandemic.
+Funding: The UK/US leadership committee continues to meet on a roughly monthly basis in video calls, and this continues even with the COVID-19 pandemic.
 The leadership group now includes Dr Brookes (Montana, US) and Prof Edler (Bath, UK), as well as Prof Perkins (UCL, UK), Dr Scott (Nottingham, UK), Prof Butler (NIST, Delaware, US) and Dr Curtis (NIST, US).
 Further support for CCP-SAS in the UK continued through BBSRC and EPSRC PhD studentships to Prof Perkins, and also a project grant from the Mituzani Foundation in Japan, and a new EPSRC Impact grant to Prof Perkins.
 Dr Scott has two PhD studentships from the MRC and BBSRC (start dates October 2017) that will utilise the CCP-SAS suite of programs.
 In addition, three other grants for CCP-SAS on the USA side have been funded by the NIH and NSF (NIH K25GM090154, NSF CHE-1265817 and OAC-1740097/1912444) to Dr E. Brookes, Montana as PI.
-The related NIH grant R01GM120600 (Brookes and Demeler - Multi PI) has also been funded in this current period; this does not directly support GenApp for scattering modelling in CCP-SAS, but does support US-SOMO developments in relation to analytical ultracentrifugation modelling analyses.
-In the UK, two Ada Lovelace Centre grants were funded (one led by Tom Headen (ISIS) called Multiscale Simulation Scattering Intensity Calculator (MuSSIC), and one by James Doutch (ISIS) called Initial Trajectory

-Generation for Soft Matter Molecular Dynamics Simulations).
+The related NIH grant R01GM120600 (Brookes and Demeler - Multi PI) has also been funded in this current period and renewed in August 2020 for an additional four years - now ending 2024; thiss support US-SOMO developments in relation to analytical ultracentrifugation modelling analyses and small angle scattering.
+In the UK, as an exciting development, two Ada Lovelace Centre grants were funded (one led by Tom Headen (ISIS) called Multiscale Simulation Scattering Intensity Calculator (MuSSIC), and one by James Doutch (ISIS) called Initial Trajectory Generation for Soft Matter Molecular Dynamics Simulations).
 Both UK awards are CCP-SAS related, and Prof Edler is a collaborator on both awards.
+The two grants represent progress in developing soft matter builders for scattering curve fits.
+Further grant applications for support have been submitted in both the USA and the UK during this period.